 The first command is:

-“sudo purge” this will clear all cached memory, which means applications that were running but are not currently being used will be removed from your Mac’s RAM.
+“sudo purge” will clear all cached memory, which means applications that were running but are not currently being used will be removed from your Mac’s RAM.
 Note that if an application was recently closed, it might still be cached for a period of time before being removed by “purge“.
 This command can take a while.

 The second command is: